-Ansible User Handbook:
+Ansible User Handbook

 What is Ansible?

-Become Master of DevOps by going through this online DevOps training in London.
+Become a DevOps master by learning end-to-end DevOps from this online DevOps Training in London!

 How does it work?

-If we conclude the above diagram:
+In the above diagram:

-Go through the Best DevOps Course in New York to get clear understanding of DevOps.
+Enroll in the Best DevOps Course in New York to learn DevOps from scratch!

 Types of machines: